LilySu/Lady_Problems_Hackathon/docs/ideas.md

 ## Introduction

-* Creatina business is difficult when you're not sure how to get started.
+* Creating business is difficult when you're not sure how to get started.
 * There are a lot of applications that help individual aspects of them, from keeping track of finances, prospective meetings, employees, etc.
 * We wish to create an application that in general helps you get started, from